baltej223/js_intext/README.md

 ```
 alert("hello");
 ```
 Feel free to change something to make this code run better.
-I know this code have bugs and is barely running by god's grace but I will try to optimise it afterwards ```basically i am procastinating```
+I know this code have bugs and is barely running by god's grace but I will try to optimise it afterwards ```basically i am procrastinating```
 Bye for now, see you soon again!

 ```Made and organised by: Baltej Singh```